Цена металла

 Alloys with specified elastic properties: types and properties

-Alloys with specified elastic properties (spring steels) have high resistance to minor plastic deformations under both short-term and long-term loads, heat resistance, and corrosion resistance when used in adverse atmospheric conditions and in a number of aggressive environments.
-The composition contains nickel (Ni), chromium (Cr), cobalt (Co), niobium (Nb), molybdenum (Mo), rhenium (Re).
-They are available both in the form of cold-rolled strip, strip or sheets, and in the form of wire, rods and pipes.
+Alloys with specified elastic properties (spring steels) have high resistance to small plastic deformations under both short-term and long-term loads, heat resistance, and corrosion resistance when used in adverse atmospheric conditions and a number of aggressive environments.
+Composition includes nickel (Ni), chromium (Cr), cobalt (Co), niobium (Nb), molybdenum (Mo), rhenium (Re).
+They are produced as cold-rolled strip, band, or sheets, and also as wire, bars, and tubes.

 Features of alloys with specified elastic properties

-The requirements for spring steels, their physical properties and chemical composition are regulated by GOST 10994-74.
-According to this document, alloys must not only have high elastic properties, but also:
+Requirements for spring steels, their physical properties, and chemical composition are regulated by GOST 10994-74.
+According to this document, alloys must have not only high elastic properties but also:

 • low magnetic permeability;